 3 – Crosstour Uber Dual Lens Dash Cam

-Also with two lenses, this dual best dashcam provides Full HD (1080p) view from the front, and HD (720p) from the interior camera.
+Also with two lenses, this dashcam features a 1080p view from the front and 720p from the interior camera.
 Choose from four different display modes to view the interior and exterior of the car.
-No matter day or night, the infrared lights and the WDR (wide dynamic range) of the dash cam will operate at peak performance.

-Much like the above option, the built-n GPS keeps track of your route, speed, and pinpoints your exact location.
-The data is displayed onscreen, so you no longer need to purchase a separate GPS unit.
+Similar to the option above, the built-in GPS keeps track of your route, speed, and pinpoints your exact location.
+The data is displayed onscreen (OLED or LCD screen), so you no longer need to purchase a separate GPS unit.

-- The loop recording feature automatically keeps your video and image files up to date.
+- The loop-recording feature keeps your quality video, audio, and image files up to date in the SD card

-- The front and interior cams operate at full HD and HD resolution.
+- The front and interior cams operate at 1080p and 720p video resolution.

-- The built-in GPS module enables speed, route and location tracking you can view in real-time.
+- The built-in GPS module enables speed, route and location tracking you can view in real-time while driving your car.

 - Are you worried about your car at night?
-The parking mode gives you 24-hr protection by recording 30 second-long videos when external forces are detected.
+The parking mode feature gives your vehicle 24-hr protection by recording 30 second-long videos each time external forces are detected.

-- The Sony IMX 323 Sensor provides advanced imaging technology to help imaging in low light environments.
+- The Sony IMX 323 Sensor provides advanced imaging technology to record video in quality even in low light environments.

-- The super night vision with F1.8 aperture, WDR (wide dynamic range technology) make images at night as clear as day.
+- The super night vision with F1.8 aperture, WDR (wide dynamic range technology) and infrared makes every recording at low light as clear as day.

-- The exceptionally wide-angle lens view of 170 degrees eliminates blind spots.
+- Has a wide-angle lens of 170 degrees, eliminating blind spots.

-- G-sensor image locking keeps all emergency video files safe from the loop recording feature.
+- G-sensor image locking keeps all emergency video files safe from the loop-record feature.

 - To ensure the durability and longevity of the camera, the working temperature range is from 20 below to 60 degrees Celsius.